The Independent Grammar School: Durham

 4. Uniform

 As the best schools have known for years, and an increasing number are rediscovering, uniform is an important aspect of a school and encourages a positive attitude to school life as a whole.
 At The Independent Grammar School: Durham, we do not allow pupils to attend school with incorrect uniform, unless there are clear medical reasons for not doing so.
 The way in which uniform is worn is also very important, i.e. neatly and tidily, making allowances for very young children.
 Other aspects of appearance are also important.
 For example, hair colour must not be unnatural, pupils’ hair if long must be fully tied back off the face and pupils must not wear excessive hair gel (the school’s definition of words such as “long” and “excessive” is final).
 School PE kit must be worn for all school sporting activities including clubs and those events taking place outside school, e.g. at local sports centres.
 Full school uniform must be worn whilst travelling to and from school and at all school events, including those held outside normal school hours.
 Shoes should be black and polishable - i.e., no patent leather shoes or trainers.
+Skirt lengths should be decent, and skirts not worn short.
+The school’s view on skirt length is not negotiable.
+If a pupil is unable to adhere to this aspect of uniform, they will be required to wear trousers.

-The uniform code at IGS: Durham is very clear.
+The uniform code at IGS: Durham is clear.
 All pupils are expected to adhere to it and parents are asked to support it by providing the correct clothing and equipment, and ensuring uniform is worn appropriately.
 In all cases where there is room for interpretation, the school’s interpretation will be final.
 Parents of pupils who come to school with incorrect or inappropriately worn uniform will be asked to rectify the situation at the earliest opportunity.

 5. Bullying